vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 image_header: /assets/2025-11-27/title.png
 bg_alternative: true
 read_more_links:
-  - name: Bulletin board template
+  - name: Bulletin board app template
     url: https://templates.peakboard.com/Company_Information_PDF/en
 ---
 Many people have been using Peakboard Hub as a file management system.
 And with [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), you can now use Hub files directly in your Peakboard applications, with the new *Hub files data source*.
-This opens the door to wide array of exciting possibilities!
+This opens the door to a wide array of exciting possibilities!

 In today's article, we're going to explain how to use the new Hub files data source.
-To do this, we'll build a dynamic bulletin board application, where the user can view and upload PDFs.
+We'll build a dynamic bulletin board application, which lets the user view and upload PDFs---similar to how a bulletin board works in the real world.

 This project is based on the [official Peakboard bulletin board template](https://templates.peakboard.com/Company_Information_PDF/en), which you can download and try out for yourself!